-The rest of this page includes select material from formal print and electronic publications, plus certain guest posts I’ve written on others’ sites.
+The page includes select material from formal print and electronic publications, plus certain guest posts I’ve written on others’ sites.

-(Note that material published on this website is not listed here, but instead in the news section.)
+(Note that material published on this website or on O’Reilly Radar is not listed here, but instead in the news section.)

 Understanding Patterns of Disruption